Petitgrain Essential Oil

 Where has petitgrain oil been sourced from?

-This particular petitgrain oil orginates from Italy.
+This particular petitgrain oil orginates from Paraguay.

 How is petitgrain oil extracted?